benatkin/clone/README.md

 # clone.io

-A way to work with remote data using your own tools on your own filesystem.
+A simple way to work with remote data.

 # walkthrough